birkin/actix_getting_started/README.md

 <https://actix.rs/docs/application/>

-At: "...Shared Mutable State

-HttpServer accepts an application factory..."
+At: "Using an Application Scope to Compose Applications"

 =